twolfson/css-validator/README.md

     - w3cUrl `String` - URL to validate against.
 Default is http://jigsaw.w3.org/css-validator/validator
     - The following options from the validator itself
         - Reference: http://jigsaw.w3.org/css-validator/manual.html#api
-    - uri `String` - URL of document to validate.
+    - uri `null|String` - URL of document to validate.
 CSS and HTML documents are allowed
-    - text `String` - CSS to validate
+    - text `null|String` - CSS to validate
     - usermedium `String` - Medium where the CSS will be used (e.g. `screen`, `print`, `braille`).
 Default is `all`.
     - profile `String` - CSS profile to use for validation.
 Default is `css3`.
         - Possible values are